 River Rouge is a somewhat small city located in the state of Michigan.
 With a population of 7,546 people and four constituent neighborhoods, River Rouge is the 145th largest community in Michigan.
-River Rouge has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in River Rouge was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, River Rouge isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in River Rouge are a mix of both white- and blue-collar jobs.
-Overall, River Rouge is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in River Rouge who work in office and administrative support (16.31%), sales jobs (13.48%), and maintenance occupations (6.72%).
+When you are in River Rouge, you'll notice that it is more blue-collar than most other communities in America.
+36.17% of River Rouge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, River Rouge is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in River Rouge who work in office and administrative support (15.15%), sales jobs (14.98%), and personal care services (7.23%).

 River Rouge is an extremely ethnically-diverse city.
 The people who call River Rouge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of River Rouge residents report their race to be Black or African-American, followed by White.
 River Rouge also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.18% of the city’s residents.
-Important ancestries of people in River Rouge include German, Polish, French , and English.
+People of Hispanic or Latino origin account for 11.85% of the city’s residents.
+Important ancestries of people in River Rouge include German, Polish, English, and French .

 The most common language spoken in River Rouge is English.
 Other important languages spoken here include Spanish and Chinese.